If you have recently adopted a vegetarian lifestyle, you may be wondering, does feta cheese have rennet?

 So, you would need to look to see if the feta cheese is labeled as vegetarian or vegan.

-It could also say non-animal enzymes, cruelty-free, or animal friendly.
+It could also say non-animal enzymes, cruelty-free, or animal-friendly.

-In the UK, all vegetarian products have to be clearly marked with a “V” symbol, usually green in color.
+In the UK, all vegetarian products have to be marked with a “V” symbol, usually green in color.

 You can also look for Kosher feta cheese, as the use of dairy and meat products together is forbidden, so you can rest assured it will be vegetarian.